Ready to Register?

 Education & Credentials

-Katherine earned her Juris Doctor from New York University School of Law and her Bachelor of Arts, with honors, from Wesleyan University.
-She is admitted to the New York Bar and the U.S. Supreme Court bar.
-Her academic roles include serving as an adjunct professor of law at New York University School of Law, where she co-teaches Quantitative Methods and the Law.
+Katherine holds a J.D. from New York University School of Law and a B.A., with Honors, from Wesleyan University.
+She is admitted to practice in New York and before the U.S. Supreme Court.
+She has also taught as an adjunct professor of law at NYU School of Law for ten years as of 2026, where she co-teaches a course on Quantitative Methods and the Law.

 Recognition & Leadership